The Autokinetic Effect

 In 1799 Alexander Von Humboldt who was a geographer and explorer was staring up at the sky like he usually did.
 He noticed that some of the stars seemed to be moving.
 He labeled this movement "Sternschwanken: which means moving stars in German.
 It wasn't until 58 years later that a German psychologist realised that it wasn't that the stars were moving, it was the brain perceiving the movement.
 In many cases of searching for UFO phenomena, people will conduct a 'sky watch' which often involves sitting outside and staring at the sky for hours on end.
 While equipment is also often used, a person is likely looking at the sky using their eyes.
 This is the perfect scenario for auto kinesis to occur.
 You have a bright light source being a star, and a dark surrounding background being the night sky.
 If you are with another person and you comment 'Do you see that light moving in the sky?', conformity could make them think they are seeing this same movement.
 The good news is that video is immune to this phenomena because well a video doesn't have a brain.
 It is an unbias account of what is happening.
 If you see an item moving in the sky, refer straight back to your video to see if it moves.
 It is a good control to see if it is just a case of your eyes playing tricks on you.
 To avoid autokinesis, it is suggested not to just focus on one particular area with your eyesight and to often scan different areas with your eyes.

 There is a lot to look at when you simply take the time to look up and see the stars.
 From shooting stars, aeroplanes and satellites, it takes an avid skywatcher to know what they are looking for.
 Like anything, practice makes perfect and it is something you will only learn after you go out and do it.
 If in doubt, remember a camera doesn't lie.
 Try to have a static camera set up that you refer to confirm if a moving object you saw was really a moving object or just autokinesis.
+It can also apply during a paranormal investigation as well.
+Often people think they can see a light fixture swinging or a door moving, yet upon inspection they realise it hasn't moved at all.
+A camera again will be able to show you if the door or light fixture really was moving or if it was your eyes playing a trick on you!
 When you can eliminate this optical illusion, then the real fun of working out what you really saw begins!

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum